phac-nml/irida/doc/administrator/galaxy/index.md

 ### Step 2: Schedule script to run using cron

 Once this script is installed, it can be scheduled to run periodically by adding a cron job for the Galaxy user.
-To do this, please run `crontab -e` and past the following line:
+To do this, please run `crontab -e` and past the following line (replacing `$GALAXY_ROOT_DIR` with the proper directory):

 ```
-GALAXY_ROOT_DIR=/path/to/galaxy-dist
 0 4 * * * $GALAXY_ROOT_DIR/galaxy_cleanup.sh
 ```